 So that’s it on this complex and broad subject!
 I’m sure I haven’t covered all of it, but this is a good overview of the subject.

 Is there something I forgot to mention?
-Let me know by getting in touch here.
+Leave a comment below.